gitcoinco/grants-stack-indexer/README.md

 # Allo Protocol Indexer

-The Allo Protocol Indexer is a tool for indexing blockchain events and serving the data over HTTP in JSON format.
+The Allo Protocol Indexer is an indexer for indexing blockchain events from Allo contracts and serving the data over HTTP in JSON format.
 The data is organized in a specific structure that enables easy access to different parts of the protocol.
 The indexer is built using [Chainsauce](https://github.com/boudra/chainsauce) and is designed to work with any EVM-compatible chain.

 # Indexed Data